FiveFires/Doomfist_Glove/README.md

 # Doomfist_Glove
-A custom controller for the PC game Overwatch for character Doomfist.
+A custom controller for the PC game Overwatch for the character Doomfist.

 Controller is based on arduino nano with MPU6050 sensor and a button.
 All of them are glued to a glove.
 Sensor data is being sent to PC, where it is processed in a python script, which then sends an input to the game.